johnywakim02/remote-stream/README.md

 >   - `ssh -p 443 -R0:127.0.0.1:5000 qr@free.pinggy.io`
 > - The first time you use pinggy: Enter "yes" to continue connecting.
 Enter blank password if prompted.
 Then later, only enter blank password when prompted
+>
+> IMP: Pingy Provides two URLs: one with TLS certificate (HTTPS) and another without TLS certificate (HTTP).
+Always use the HTTPS address to protect your password and data from being intercepted during transmission.